Your Northfield Invisalign Provider

 Some areas of the mouth are simply more difficult to properly clean than others.
 Our back molars, for example, contain a variety of cracks and crevices where food particles can become trapped and linger, resulting in decay and cavities.
 These hard-to-clean areas make it difficult to thoroughly remove food particles and plaque by brushing and flossing alone.

-To help protect these area of the mouth, Northfield Family Dental offers the application of tooth sealants that are applied quickly and easily, effectively “sealing” a tooth’s deep grooves and providing protection from decay.
+To help protect this area of the mouth, Northfield Family Dental offers the application of tooth sealants that are applied quickly and easily, effectively “sealing” a tooth’s deep grooves and providing protection from decay.
 Tooth sealants are an excellent option for younger patients who may not possess the skill or manual dexterity to properly clean all areas of the mouth.

 Many symptoms can be associated with bruxism, which is also known as teeth grinding, including jaw pain, headaches, sensitive teeth, and ear or neck aches.
 The effects of teeth grinding can include broken, chipped, or cracked teeth.